-What if the results show that the risk is within the normal range?
+What if the results show the risk is within normal range?

 When the results are in the normal range it means that the chance of having a baby with Down syndrome, trisomy 18 and/or trisomy 13 is less than the screening cut-off.
 First trimester screening can never eliminate the chance of having a baby with Down syndrome, trisomy 18, trisomy 13 or other health conditions.
 Many people feel reassured by a result that is in the normal range, and they may decide not to have a diagnostic test like a CVS or amniocentesis.
 Other people may wish to have a more definitive diagnosis and they may choose to have a diagnostic test.

-What if the results show that the risk is increased or abnormal?
+What if the results show the risk increased or abnormal?

-A test result that shows an increased risk means that the risk for Down syndrome or trisomy 13 or trisomy 18 is higher then the screening cut-off.
+A test result that shows an increased risk means that the risk for Down syndrome, trisomy 13 or trisomy 18 is higher than the screening cut-off.
 It does not mean that this genetic condition has been diagnosed.
-In many cases, the baby does not have Down syndrome or trisomy 18 or trisomy 13.
+In many cases, the baby does not have Down syndrome, trisomy 18 or trisomy 13.
 A genetic counselor will contact you to discuss the results of the screen.
 If your first trimester screen results show an increased risk, diagnostic testing is available by either chorionic villus sampling (CVS) until 14 weeks, or amniocentesis starting after 16 weeks.
 The genetic counselor can discuss these options with you in greater detail.

 What is the accuracy of the First Trimester Screen?